You are hereHome › IT Policies at the University of Michigan › General Information Technology Policies

 This Guideline sets expectations for fiduciary and stewardship responsibilities in the management of U-M information resources:

-To report a digital copyright violation, contact the IT User Advocate at email@example.com.
+To report a digital copyright violation, contact email@example.com.

 These policies deal with use and distribution of copyrighted software programs.

 - Ownership and Use of Computer Software (SPG 601.03-0)

 These policies deal with standards for assigning domain names related to the University of Michigan.